ABCNN: Attention-Based Convolutional Neural Network for Modeling Sentence Pairs: Experiments

-In this task, we add the 15 MT features from \cite{madnani2012re} and the lengths of the two sentences.
+\textbf{Task-Specific Setup.} In this task, we add the 15 MT features from \cite{madnani2012re} and the lengths of the two sentences.
 In addition, we compute ROUGE-1, ROUGE-2 and ROUGE-SU4 \cite{lin2004rouge}, which are scores measuring the match between the two sentences on (i) unigrams, (ii) bigrams and (iii) unigrams and skip-bigrams (maximum skip distance of four), respectively.
 In this task, we found transforming Euclidean distance into similarity score by $1/(1+|x-y|)$ performs better than cosine similarity.
-Additionally, we use dynamic pooling \cite{yinnaacl} of the attention matrix $\mathbf{A}$ in Equation \ref{equ:att} and forward pooled values of all blocks to the classifier.
+Additionally, we use dynamic pooling \cite{yinnaacl} of the attention matrix $\mathbf{A}$ in Equation (1) and forward pooled values of all blocks to the classifier.
 This gives us better performance than only forwarding sentence-level matching features.

-We compare our system with a number of alternative approaches, both with representative neural network (NN) approaches and non-NN approaches: (i) A-LSTM; (ii) A-LSTM(+): A-LSTM plus handcrafted features; (iii) RAE \cite{socher2011dynamic}, recursive autoencoder; (iv) Bi-CNN-MI \cite{yinnaacl}, a bi-CNN architecture; and (v) MPSSM-CNN \cite{he2015multi}, the state-of-the-art NN system for PI.
-We consider the following four non-NN systems: (vi) Addition (see \secref{ctsbaselines}); (vii) Addition(+): Addition plus handcrafted features; (viii) MT \cite{madnani2012re}, a system that combines machine translation metrics;\footnote{For better comparability of approaches in our experiments, we use a simple SVM classifier, which performs slightly worse than \newcite{madnani2012re}'s more complex meta-classifier.} (ix) MF-TF-KLD \cite{ji2013discriminative}, the state-of-the-art non-NN system.
+We compare our system with representative DL approaches: (i) A-LSTM; (ii) A-LSTM(+): A-LSTM plus handcrafted features; (iii) RAE \cite{socher2011dynamic}, recursive autoencoder; (iv) Bi-CNN-MI \cite{yinnaacl}, a bi-CNN architecture; and (v) MPSSM-CNN \cite{he2015multi}, the state-of-the-art NN system for PI, and the following four non-DL systems: (vi) Addition; (vii) Addition(+): Addition plus handcrafted features; (viii) MT \cite{madnani2012re}, a system that combines machine translation metrics;\footnote{For better comparability of approaches in our experiments, we use a simple SVM classifier, which performs slightly worse than \newcite{madnani2012re}'s more complex meta-classifier.} (ix) MF-TF-KLD \cite{ji2013discriminative}, the state-of-the-art non-NN system.